pamma11/web-demo/README.md

 # web-demo
-This a demo for Git and Github.
+This a demo for Git &amp Github.